-Tommy has been listening intently and decides to chime in, "I've seen a picture like what you described, Achen, an icon!"
-Christina leaps up and runs to the icon wall in their family prayer corner and, kissing the icon as she takes it from where it hangs, brings the icon of the Transfiguration to the group on the porch.
+Tommy was listening and chimed in, "I remember the icon!"
+Christina leaps up and runs to the icon wall in their family prayer corner.
+Kissing the hanging icon, as she brings it to the group on the porch.
 She hands it to Fr.
 Alexander, who shows the different parts of the icon and how they represent the Transfiguration.
+The centre of the icon is Jesus Christ blessing with His right hand and dressed in bright white and gold.
+God is light, and the bright shining of His face and His robes all demonstrate that Jesus is God.